Greentown Labs is the largest climatetech startup incubator in North America. But what is climatetech?

 With all of this in mind, Greentown’s mission is to get climatetech to scale so it can have an impact on people and the planet, in an equitable way.
 We do that through surrounding climatetech entrepreneurs with the community, network, and resources they need to succeed.

 Meaningful climate action can create our best possible future—one where we all benefit from a sustainable, healthy climate and have equitable access to the amazing opportunities this transition offers—and climatetech is integral to this transformation.
 Each of us—from investors to corporates to policymakers to budding entrepreneurs—can play a role in enabling climatetech.
-We hope you’ll join us at our Climatetech Summit on Nov.
-5 and 6 to learn more about how you can make an impact.
+We hope you’ll join us and learn more about how you can make an impact.

 Emily Reichert is the CEO of Greentown Labs, the largest climatetech startup incubator in North America, on a mission to support entrepreneurs tackling the biggest climate and environmental challenges.